EIGRP Metric K Values Explained with Examples

 EIGRP metric calculation example 1

 The destination subnet of the first route (30.0.0.0/8) is available between Router1 and Router2.
 There are two exit points (interfaces) between the source and the destination.
 These exit points are Router0's S0/0/0 and Router1's S0/0/1.
+Since you did not change the default values of the bandwidth and delay on both interfaces, EIGRP will use the default values in the formula.
+The default bandwidth and delay of a serial interface are 1544Kbps and 2000, respectively.

 To view the value of all metric components, you can use the 'show interface' command.

 The formula uses the least bandwidth from all interfaces between the source and the destination.
-Since both interfaces have equal bandwidth, the least bandwidth is 1544Kbps.
+Since both interfaces have equal bandwidth, the minimum bandwidth is 1544 kbps.

-The formula uses the sum of delay configured on all interfaces between the source and the destination.
-The sum of delay configured on both interfaces is 4000(2000+2000).
+The formula adds the configured delays across all interfaces between the source and the destination.
+The sum of the delays configured on both interfaces is 4000 (2000 + 2000).

-If the result of an operation is in decimal, the formula rounded it back to the nearest integer before performing the rest of the equation.
+If the result of an operation is in decimal, the formula rounds it back to the nearest integer before performing the rest of the equation.
 Because of this, the value 6476.6839 will be rounded back to 6476.

 Thus, the cost of the first route (30.0.0.0/8) is 2681856.